-Another option is to continue north from Greybull to the town of Frannie, following the same highway and rail options as Trail Gap 65.
-From Frannie, the route could then head southwest into Cody, following U.S. 14 ALT East or an active BNSF Railway corridor with light traffic that parallels the highway.
+Another option is to continue north from Greybull to the town of Frannie, following the same highway and rail options as Trail Gaps 65a and 65b.
+From Frannie, the route could then head southwest into Cody, following U.S. 14 ALT or an active BNSF Railway corridor with light traffic that parallels the highway.
 This route option adds significant miles to the trail, but could be a more attractive option should the rail line between Cody and Frannie ever become abandoned and available for a rail-trail conversion.
 There is also enthusiasm in the city of Powell for a trail that could connect into Cody.
+Similar to BBORC in the Bighorn Basin, the Park County Outdoor Recreation Collaborative (PCORC) was created in 2022 and has expressed interest in helping to identify and complete the route in Park County, Wyoming.